Freddson/Freddson/README.md

 ### Hey there, I'm Freddson!

 I am a developer who absolutely loves coffee and tea.
-I usually code in JavaScript/Node.JS.
+I usually code in Golang.

 ### Here are my social media!